 - Use a good sharp chef’s knife to cut the ends off the rutabaga.

-- Slice the rutabaga first, then dice the slices.
+- Once peeled, I like to slice the rutabaga and then dice the slices.
 The width of your slices can vary depending on what size dice you want.

 what do rutabaga taste like?